samayo/bulletproof/README.md

 ````bash
 $ php composer.phar require samayo/bulletproof:2.0.*
 ````
-To download it manually, based on archived version of release-cycles, checkout the [source download][bulletproof_archive]
+Or [download it manually][bulletproof_archive] based on the archived version of release-cycles

 Usage
 -----